jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 If I remove `#include <linux/debugfs.h>` in `include/drm/drm_connector.h`, I see a build error when I do my QEMU minimal build, but not with `allmodconfig`.

 - Files compiled were `drivers/gpu/drm/drm_atomic.o` and `drivers/gpu/drm/drm_atomic_uapi.o`:
+  - Compile these directly under different configs
+  - Diff my minimal config, allyesconfig, and allmodconfg .config files
+  - I think this is an allyesconfig vs allmodconfig thing. drm_atomic.o is under drm-y

 ```
 In file included from ./include/drm/drm_modes.h:33,